-There are no clinical studies with eucalyptus oil available.
+There are no clinical studies available.

-Since 1,8-cineol is the main component of eucalyptus oil (according to Ph.Eur. \geq 70%) the clinical studies concerning 1,8-cineol are also seen as supportive.
+Since 1,8-cineol is the main component of eucalyptus oil (according to Ph.Eur. ≥70%) the clinical studies concerning 1,8-cineol are also seen as supportive.
 Publications before 2000 and in indications not used in Europe are not taken into considerations.